Healthcare Public Relations: A guide to building a healthcare newsroom

 When it comes to Healthcare public relations, storytelling is key.
 News in healthcare– a major development in a vaccine, for example– is difficult to communicate to the general public.
-PR practitioners face pressure to abide by regulatory practices, forcing them to use highly technical medical language in press releases, often at the expense of broader comprehension.
+PR practitioners face pressure to abide by regulatory practices.
+In the United States staying HIPAA compliant is a significant challenge for PR professionals in the healthcare sector.
+As a result, communicators are obliged to use highly technical medical language in press releases, often at the expense of broader comprehension.

-As a result, the work of healthcare communicators is bound by red tape.
-Their audience becomes incredibly narrow–journalists or members of the public that can understand the jargon and see its impact on everyday life.
+As a result, the work of healthcare communicators is incredibly restrictive.
+Their content needs to go through a multi-step approval process and is often loaded with medical jargon.
+The size of the audience that can truly comprehend this content and its impact on regular people shrinks, making the public relations in healthcare work even more challenging.
 Ultimately the return on such efforts is hard to justify.

 Healthcare is a field where a single question can have a thousand different answers.
 People first seek answers to health concerns through a simple Google Search such as “Why does my chest hurt?”
-Yet the information isn’t always backed by the scientific rigour we’ve come to expect in healthcare.
+Yet the information isn’t always backed by the scientific rigor we’ve come to expect in healthcare unlike with the public relations in healthcare.
 In the age of social media and blogging, where anyone and everyone can pose as an expert, and misinformation is rife, casual Googling of health issues can lead to frustrating and often dangerous consequences.
-The popular healthcare website WebMD for example, has become a meme for providing poor healthcare advice.
+The popular healthcare website WebMD, for example, has become a meme for providing poor healthcare advice.

-There is an opportunity for Healthcare communicators to fill this vacuum by leveraging internal expertise to provide reasoned, practical healthcare advice for individuals looking for it.
+There is an opportunity for Public Relations in Healthcare to fill this vacuum by leveraging internal expertise to provide reasoned, practical healthcare advice for individuals looking for it.